 Teach Manchester Placement Schools

 Our alliance uses a variety of schools for placements.
 On this route, you will be allocated:

 - a ‘beginning school’ where you will start the year, this will be a mainstream school

-- a ‘developing school’ which will be a SEND school or unit
+- a ‘developing school’ which will be a SEND school or Resourced Provision setting

-- an ‘extending school’ which can be either a mainstream or SEND setting.
+- an ‘extending school’ which can be either a mainstream or SEND school or Resourced Provision setting

 Some of the potential placements for this route can be seen below.
 This is not an exclusive list and not all placements are available every year.